 As it relates to having a 'mainstream' sound, there are quite a few exceptions, such as The Beatles, who held on to their English accents in a number of their popular songs, as well as the Sex Pistols, another popular British band.
 There are also some reggae singers who have made it big while singing in their original accents.
 These include the late Bob Marley with hits such as “Three Little Birds” and “One Love,” as well as Sean Paul with “Temperature.”

 Is Singing in a Neutral Accent a Problem?

 On the surface, it doesn’t seem to be.
 After all, even audiences lose their accents.
 Just check out videos of concerts in various non-English places around the world where everyone is singing along to the lyrics of a popular artist who is singing in English.
 However, every now and then there is some uproar about how different someone sounds when they decide to sing a song.

 For instance, back in 2015, an article by Journalist and Blogger, Kat Brown, noted how British singer Alesha Dixon was, proverbially, raked over the coals for performing her country’s national anthem in what many described as an American accent.

 Other from that, people sometimes gasp in disbelief when they hear a singer speak for the first time and can’t believe it’s the same person who sings their favorite song.

 It can be surprising how differently someone sounds in speech compared to how they sing.
 But it’s probably not a big deal as it’s sometimes made out to be because music, especially great-sounding music is, in fact, a universal language.

-If you found this article to be interesting, please share it to spread the message. « return to blog
+If you found this article to be interesting, please share it. « return to blog